 Missing PB&J treats?
 If you have peanut allergies, here’s a fun breakfast you can enjoy: Dairy Free SunButter Jam Muffins, they are also gluten free and egg free!

 I love Peanut Butter and Jelly sandwiches, but around our house we haven’t’ seen a peanut butter jelly sandwich in a long time.
 Between my kid’s peanut allergy and my intolerance to wheat and baker’s yeast, the closest thing I have come to a good PB&J has been an AB&J (almond butter jam) rice cake.
 Yummy still, but just not the same.

-Vegetarian, Gluten-Free; Free of: eggs, dairy, soy, peanuts, tree nuts, corn, cane sugar
+Whole grain, vegetarian, Gluten Free; Free of: eggs, dairy, soy, peanuts, tree nuts, cane sugar

 - Preheat oven to 400 degrees F. Line a muffin pan with paper liners and set aside.

 - In a large bowl, whisk together the flour, Truvia, salt, baking powder, and flax-seed meal.
 Set aside.